sjelms/pdf-highlight-extraction/TECHNICAL.md

 Extracts highlight annotations from a PDF file, returning a list of `Annotation` objects.
 The extracted text is cleaned to remove single line breaks, creating flowing paragraphs.

 ### `load_bibtex(bibtex_path: str) -> bibtexparser.bibdatabase.BibDatabase`
-Loads and parses a BibTeX file into an internal database structure for efficient lookup.
+Loads and parses a BibTeX/BibLaTeX file, decoding LaTeX accents/macros via latexcodec when available, into an internal database structure for efficient lookup.

 ### `find_bibtex_entry_by_basename(base_filename: str, bib_database: BibDatabase, ...)`
 Matches using the PDF filename (e.g., `Title_Authors_Year`) against BibTeX entry IDs and titles using fuzzy matching.